ApekshaRanjan1/CN-3rd-year/basiccommands.md

 ## traceroute
-used to find network path from machine to server
+used to find network path from machine to server, Traces the route packets take from one host to another.
+Displays each hop along the path
 ```bash
 traceroute -m 10 www.google.com
 ```